Gorilla-Man: Kenneth Hale

 Kenneth Hale was a happy-go-lucky soldier of fortune.
 He is characterised as risking his life for thrills, but with a fear of death.
 He heard of a local tribal legend from Africa that stated, "If you kill the magical Gorilla-Man, you become immortal".
-The character traveled to Africa to find the Gorilla-Man.
+Hale traveled to Africa to find the Gorilla-Man.
 Hale abandoned his goal at the last minute, but his encounter with the Gorilla-Man forced him to shoot.
-The story follows that Hale then became immortal, but at the cost of becoming a Gorilla-Man himself.
+Hale became immortal, but at the cost of becoming a Gorilla-Man himself.
 After operating his own team for a while, Hale retired, residing in a large treehouse near the Congo.

 He served as a guide for the original X-Men and proved himself to be a formidable one.
 He was given a special yearbook and was acknowledged as an ally, or "X-Ape".

-The character of Hale later worked with the Avengers, S.H.I.E.L.D.'s Howling Commandos unit, and the Agents of Atlas.
-During the "Secret Invasion" storyline, Gorilla-Man and Human Robot rescue Namora from the Skrulls.
-After Norman Osborn gains a position of power in the American government, Gorilla-Man and the Agents of Atlas begin working against Norman's interests.
+After Norman Osborn gains a position of power in the American government, Gorilla-Man and the Agents of Atlas begin working against Osborn's interests.
 To stop the acquisition of powerful weaponry, the Agents steal gold from Fort Knox.

-Operating on his own, Gorilla-Man tracked heroin dealers to an underground facility in Chinatown, San Francisco.
-There he teams up with Wolverine, Master Po, and Fat Cobra, who are part of a larger group seeking to stop the heroin shipments.
-They discover a vast underground empire, looking to control all crime above ground.
-Working together, the heroes manage to obliterate the criminal group.

 As part of the 2016 Marvel NOW! branding, Gorilla-Man appears as a member of Domino's incarnation of the Mercs for Money.

-Black Panther later visits Gorilla-Man and persuades him to join the Agents of Wakanda.

-During The War of the Realms storyline, Gorilla-Man is seen talking to Ursa Major in the Wundagore Zoo in Transia, discussing about an undercover operation he is running for Black Panther, until Ka-Zar picks him up and takes him to Avengers Mountain.
+During The War of the Realms storyline, Gorilla-Man is seen talking to Ursa Major about an undercover operation he is running for Black Panther, until Ka-Zar picks him up and takes him to Avengers Mountain.
 He helps Black Panther destroy the enemy forces that were attacking the mountain by activating a weapon inside the Celestial's body, but is wounded after a few Dark Elves infiltrate the mountain.
 While recovering, he talks to Odin and it is later revealed that he betrayed the Avengers for Dracula's Legion of the Unliving.
-He's later seen helping Ka-Zar and Blade in fighting Roxxon's Berserkers when infiltrating their secret base in Antarctica.
+Gorilla-Man is later seen helping Ka-Zar and Blade in fighting Roxxon's Berserkers when infiltrating their secret base in Antarctica.